 - Damping-off of young seedlings, which resembles the pinching of the stem at or just below the soil line, is caused by several fungi including Pythium, Fusarium, and Rhizoctonia.
 A fungicide seed treatment can lessen the effects of these soil-borne diseases.

-For further information, see the newly updated Great Plains Canola Production Handbook, at your local Extension office, or: https://www.bookstore.ksre.ksu.edu/pubs/mf2734.pdf.
+For further information, see the Great Plains Canola Production Handbook.
+Contact your local Extension office for a copy or download it online: https://www.bookstore.ksre.ksu.edu/pubs/mf2734.pdf.

-Also see Canola Growth and Development poster, available on the web at: https://www.bookstore.ksre.ksu.edu/pubs/MF3236.pdf.
+Also see the Canola Growth and Development poster, available on the web at: https://www.bookstore.ksre.ksu.edu/pubs/MF3236.pdf.